STEAM-Academy-PRO/revolution-robotics-robot-mind/pi-firmware/README.md

 [Documentation](../docs/pi/index.md)

-# How to start/stop/restart the framework service.
-After startup, the framework service is already running.
-If you want to modify it, or run a tool script or other scripts that work with the framework, you'll need to stop the service before starting your script, or restart it after a modification.

-To control the framework service, use these commands:
- - Stop: `sudo systemctl stop revvy` or `stop`
- - Start: `sudo systemctl start revvy` or `start`
- - Restart: `sudo systemctl restart revvy`
- - Debug: `debug`

-If you want to start the framework, but not the service (for example, you want to observe console output), enter the framework directory by running `cd RevvyFramework` and start by executing `python3 launch_revvy.py`.
-To exit, press Enter. (`debug`)

-# About the integrity protection and modifications
-After startup the framework scans for unintended modifications in the source code.
-This is done by comparing the checksum of the individual files to those contained in the `manifest.json` file.
-If a file is not listed in the manifest, it is ignored.
-If a checksum does not match, the framework exits and if possible, an older one is then started.

-Because of this, if you intend to modify a file, you need to either update the manifest with the new MD5 checksum, or remove the modified file from the manifest.

-Only the packages located under `~/RevvyFramework/user/packages` can be modified, other parts of the filesystem are read-only.

 # Preparing the environment for framework development
  - Check out the sources in a directory of your choice.
  - Create a python virtual environment in the source directory by running `python -m venv venv`